sekvanto/par/README.md

-par - data compression program
+par - pocket archiver.
+A simple data compression cli program, which supports this set of compression algorithms:

+* Huffman coding
+* Yet to be added

 # Installation